ManuMartinezM/PIDA-Henry/README.md

 1. **Crew Fatality Rate Reduction by 10% in the Last Decade:**
    - By analyzing this KPI, we found that the fatality rate reduction for crew between 2002 and 2011 was 3.18%, while the rate between 2012-2021 was 3.75%.
 This indicates that the fatality rate increased by 17.92% between the last decade and the previous one, which shows that the KPI measurements were not met.

-2. **Reduction of Hijacking Incidents in Aviation Accidents by 10% the Last Decade:**
+2. **Reduction of Hijacking Incidents in Aviation Accidents by 10% in the Last Decade:**
    - The analysis revealed that the hijacking rate in the total airplane accidents for the 2000s decade was 1.18%, mainly due to the 9/11 terrorist attacks.
 This contrasts highly with the 2010s decade in which the hijacking rate was 0%, which means the KPI measurements were met.

 These KPIs provide valuable insights into specific aspects of aviation safety and contribute to a more comprehensive understanding of the data and its implications.